 - Control system failure.
 Overall, it seems that every single (internal or external) body that should have exercised some form of control over Carillion somehow failed to act (pages 4 and 5).
 From the (non-executive) directors to the internal auditors, from the remuneration committee to the auditors, from the special advisers to the regulators (see pages 30–35, 47 and 53-66).
 No one seems to have carried out their role having regards to the substance, rather than the form, of their duties.

 - Is there a need for reform?
 As the Report pointed out (pages 5-6 and 84-85), Carillion’s collapse highlighted the need to consider both “breaking up the Big Four into more audit firms, and detaching audit arms from those providing other professional services”.
 This will probably prove to be controversial.
 In addition, the Report also highlighted how regulators such as the FCR and TPR only provided feeble responses and were mainly passive (pages 5, 59, 61, 85 and 91).
 This criticism may suggest that, going forward, regulators should be provided with the powers, skills and mindset to proactively challenge companies and their management, in order to avoid cases like Carillion repeating themselves.
 How likely this outcome is going to be remains to be seen and is open for debate.

-Laura Marianello is a NEDonBoard ambassador.
-If you are interested in the NEDonBoard ambassador programme, please contact [email protected]
+Written by Laura Marianello, NEDonBoard ambassador.
+If you are interested in the NEDonBoard ambassador programme, please contact [email protected].